tlswg/draft-ietf-tls-ctls/draft-ietf-tls-ctls.md

 transports length information may be inferred from the underlying layer.

 Normal DTLS does not provide a mechanism for suppressing the sequence number field entirely.
-When a reliable transport (e.g., TCP) is in use, the S bit in the configuration octet MUST be cleared and the sequence number MUST be omitted.
+When a reliable, ordered transport (e.g., TCP) is in use, the S bit in the configuration octet MUST be cleared and the sequence number MUST be omitted.
 When an unreliable transport is in use, the S bit has its usual meaning and the sequence number MUST be included.